scipy-conference/scipy_proceedings/papers/scott_sievert/main.rst

 .. number of model updates.

-The data flow for distributed model training involves distributing the computation of :math:`\frac{1}{B}\sum_{i=1}^{B} \bm{g}(\bm{w}_k; \bm{z}_i)`.
+The data flow for distributed model training involves distributing the computation of the gradient estimate, :math:`\frac{1}{B}\sum_{i=1}^{B} \bm{g}(\bm{w}_k; \bm{z}_i)`.
 Typically, each worker computes the gradients for :math:`B/P` examples when there is a batch size of :math:`B` and :math:`P` machines.
-Then, the average of these gradients is taken and the model is updated. [#]_ Clearly, Amdahl's law is relevant because there are diminishing returns as the number of workers :math:`P` is increased :cite:`golmant2018computational`.
+Then, the average of these gradients is taken and the model is updated. [#]_

+Clearly, Amdahl's law is relevant because there are diminishing returns as the number of workers :math:`P` is increased :cite:`golmant2018computational`.
-In distributed systems, growing the amount of data with the number of workers is known as "weak scaling."
-By contrast, "strong scaling" has a fixed batch size and treats the number of workers as an internal detail.
+This as referred to as "strong scaling" because the batch size is fixed and the number of workers is treated as an internal detail.
+By contrast, growing the amount of data with the number of workers is known as "weak scaling."
 Of course, relevant experiments show that weak scaling exhibits better scaling than strong scaling :cite:`qi2017paleo`.

 ..  [#] Related but tangential methods include methods to efficiently
         communicate the gradient estimates